What does “ongaku” mean in Japanese?

 - kanojo – 彼女 (かのじょ) : a pronoun meaning ‘she’ in Japanese.

 - totemo – とても : an adverb of degree meaning ‘very’, ‘much’, ‘so’, or such in Japanese.
-In the example, this works before “suki” to emphasize its meaning.
+In the example, this works in front of suki to emphasize its meaning.

-This is another typical usage of “ongaku”.
-In this example, it works as a part of the noun phrase, “kanojo no ongaku”, to say “her music” in Japanese.
+This is another example of ongaku.
+In this example, it works as a part of the noun phrase, kanojo no ongaku, to mean ‘her music’ in Japanese.
+When we want to mean ‘music’ in Japanese, anyway, this noun is always a very good option.

 Summary

 - ongaku – 音楽 (おんがく) : a noun meaning ‘music’ in Japanese.
-Depending on the situation and context, this can also mean ‘song’, ‘tune’, ‘track’, or such.
-Native speakers use this to refer to a collection of sounds which often makes us pleased, relaxed, excited, or hyped.
-So, the usage of this noun is very similar to that of the English one, “music”.
-These two kanji characters literally mean ‘joy of sound’.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
-Music is often a collection of sounds which makes us joyful.
-Honestly, I love this concept of music in the Japanese language.
+Depending on the context and situation, this can also mean a ‘song’, ‘tune’, ‘track’, or such.
+Japanese native speakers use this noun to refer to a collection of sounds which often makes them pleased, relaxed, excited, or hyped.
+So, the usage of this noun is very similar to that of the English one, music.
+These two kanji characters literally mean ‘joy of sounds’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Music is often a collection of sounds which makes us feel happy.
+I love this kanji concept.

 Hope my explanations are understandable and helpful for Japanese learners.